boge8888/cits5551_IoT/README.md

 The server can respond to request from the frontend web page on port 8080.
 We provide a [swagger ui](http://120.78.146.114:8080/swagger-ui.html#) to briefly present the server APIs.

 ## HBM Frontend
 This consists of a Vue front end project prototype, which includes a login page and a main page,some css format and javascript code.
 This demo shows the baisc functionas of our system.
 It provides basic page preview, Api accesing functions and data updating.
-It will get improved or even rebuild in the future.
+It will be improved or even rebuilt in the future.
 For now, it is just a prototye for presentation.
-To run the code, you need to download "VScode" and install "Live server".
-Then edit the settings.json file for live sever to establish a proxy.
-Otherwise we are not able to access our backend API.
+To run the code, you need to download "VScode" and install "Live server" extension.
+Then edit the settings.json file of live sever to establish a proxy.
+Otherwise accessment to our backend API will be treated as cross domain access.
 This inconvenience will be fixed in the future.
-What you need to include in settings.json:
+What you need to include in settings.json is:

 ```
 "liveServer.settings.proxy": {